Elite Forces of Malaysia: Gerak Khas

 The elite commandos of the Malaysian Army's Gerak Khas, distinguished by their iconic green berets, were on standby to march during the 56th Merdeka Day Parade at Merdeka Square, Kuala Lumpur.

-The Gerak Khas (Abbr.
-Gerakhas) ('Special Forces' or 'Army Special Forces') is the special forces unit of the Malaysian Army.
-The name "Gerak Khas" translates directly to "Special Forces" in English, as it was originally intended to be the sole special forces unit for all branches of the Malaysian Armed Forces (MAF).
-Gerak Khas is the direct successor to the Malaysian Special Service Unit (MSSU), a joint special operations task force established in 1965 during the Indonesia-Malaysia Confrontation.
-While the MSSU recruited members from all MAF services, the majority of its personnel came from the Army, with some recruits from the Navy who passed the selection process.
+Gerak Khas (lit.
+'Special Forces' or 'Army Special Forces') is the primary special forces unit of the Malaysian Army.
+Originally established in 1965 as the Malaysian Special Service Unit (MSSU), it was formed as a joint task force during the Indonesia–Malaysia Confrontation.
+Although the MSSU initially recruited from all branches of the MAF, the majority of its personnel were drawn from the Army.